Genez-io/genezio-landing-page/content/posts/genezio_functions_reduce_cold_start_times.md

 When using a FaaS platform, you no longer have to worry about setting up or managing servers, as FaaS abstracts away the underlying infrastructure.
 Furthermore, FaaS enables automatic scaling, allowing your applications to handle requests efficiently without engineer intervention.
 Lastly, FaaS provides cost-effective solutions by billing based on actual usage, meaning you only pay for the compute time your functions consume.

-Genezio Functions take FaaS to the next level, reducing cold starts and providing an optimized and cost effective solution for your application needs.
+Genezio Functions take FaaS to the next level, reducing cold starts and providing an optimized and cost effective solution for your full stack application needs.

+Genezio Functions leverage various VM and system level optimization techniques, to reduce the cold start overhead.
+In addition, VM level isolation provides a more secure cloud environment by design, as compared for instance with V8 isolates.

 ## Enhancing Developer Experience with Genezio

 Deploying your Express or Next.js applications on Genezio is incredibly straightforward.
-Our platform supports these popular frameworks, enabling you to launch your projects effortlessly.
-Multiple developers can collaborate with no additional cost, and get access to the project dashboard - logs, function calls, deployment, databases and other shared resources.
+Our platform supports automatic deployment and log monitoring, enabling you to develop, test and launch to production effortlessly.

+Using our Pro license, multiple developers can collaborate with no additional cost, and get access to the project dashboard - logs, function calls, deployment, databases and other shared resources.
-Genezio Functions leverage various VM and system level optimization techniques, to reduce the cold start overhead.
-In addition, VM level isolation provides a more secure cloud environment by design, as compared for instance with V8 isolates.

 With Genezio, you can focus on building and optimizing your applications while we handle the infrastructure, ensuring a smooth and efficient deployment process.

 ## Get Started Today